 After fiddling around one day with Elasticsearch percolators I was not so satisfied with the results, that I decided to trying PG’s tsvector/tsquery.

 Recently, I’ve wanted to build a keyword tagger, that given a blob of text uses a predefined vocabulary database to give you the “most relevant” tags for that tags.
 The process should be absolutely the same as with search subscriptions by reversing Query (queries are stored in the DB) and Documents (only one document: the document to match with the queries).
-For this example I will use keyword matching as we implemented it in Empfehlungsbund in various places:
+For this example I will use keyword

-• there is also a little hierarchie of keywords in “competence groups” and we also add the “search relevance” which expresses how often this term is used by Job Seekers on our job platforms of Empfehlungsbund.
+, e.g. a managed table of most important keywords for your domain.
+In our cases that includes all the technolgy terms of developers/administrators (like “Javascript” or “Ruby on Rails”) - there is also a little hierarchie of keywords in “competence groups” and we also add the “search relevance” which expresses how often this term is used by Job Seekers on our job platforms of Empfehlungsbund.

 1. Adding TS-columns

-1. We add a tsquery column keyword_query and a normalized token keyword_search_token
+- We add a tsquery column

 CREATE TABLE public.keywords (